Preview & Edit

 It’s not just what we think while walking.
 It’s what we forge by walking.

-These paths, Macfarlane reminds us, are the memories of people, the remnants of society, individuals, and even ourselves.
+Macfarlane reminds us that these paths are the memories of people, the remnants of society, individuals, and even ourselves.
 We leave tracks, evidence of our existence.
-The ground bears witness (and easily carries it, unlike humans.)
+The ground bears witness (and easily carries it, unlike humans).

-We easily forget that we are track-makers, though, because most of our journeys now occur on asphalt and concrete—and these substances are not easily impressed. […] It’s true that, once you begin to notice them, you see that the landscape is still webbed with paths and footways […].
+We easily forget that we are track-makers because most of our journeys now occur on asphalt and concrete—and these substances are not easily impressed. […] It’s true that once you begin to notice them, you see that the landscape is still webbed with paths and footways […].

 From Robert Macfarlane’s The Old Ways

-Not just that we warm the brain or demonstrate existence, but there is something further that hooks our unconscious and draws us out step by step.
+It's not just that we warm the brain or demonstrate existence; there is something else that hooks our unconscious and draws us out step by step.

 In her lovely, creatively unbounded book of musings and illustrations, The Principles of Uncertainty, artist Maira Kalman longs for a lengthy walk—“My dream is to walk around the world.
 A smallish backpack, all essentials neatly in place.”—but settles for a few steps in others’ shoes.